ShockYoungCHN/OS_for_Impatient/README.md

 **update in Feb.
 5**

-Most of the content in "IO_multiplexing" is finised.
+Most of the content in "IO_multiplexing" is finished.
 Code demo to be uploaded.

 Ref Repo: [Osteps](https://github.com/remzi-arpacidusseau/ostep-translations) Forget the OS stuff you are reading now, You should definitely read this one!